 - whether the policy provides Medicare beneficiaries with adequate privacy protection and sufficient information to provide informed consent to take part in the evidence development process;

 - whether changes in coverage under the new process will ensure that beneficiaries have access to clinically effective technologies based on scientifically rigorous results; and

 - whether the Medicare coverage determination process should include public notice and the chance for comment.

-Least costly alternative—another technique for considering cost as a factor in coverage is “least costly alternative.”
-This approach only covers the least costly clinical intervention options that are considered just as effective, or at least “therapeutically equivalent.”
+Least costly alternative—another technique for considering cost as a factor in coverage is known as the “least costly alternative.”
+This approach only covers the least costly clinical intervention options that are considered just as effective, or at least therapeutically equivalent.
 This implies that some drugs, devices, procedures, and other interventions, while not identical, serve comparable functions and may be appropriate substitutes for each other.
 The terms “therapeutic equivalence” and “functional equivalence,” while not defined in Medicare policy, are often applied to drugs that are not the generic equivalents of patented medicines but may produce similar effects, such as various pain relievers.
 However, federal courts have denied CMS the authority to pay for functionally equivalent drugs based on the least costly alternative approach, at least in some cases.

 Recent federal legislation expanded funding for comparative effectiveness research.
 The law also authorized a private, nonprofit entity, the Patient-Centered Outcomes Research Institute (PCORI), to set a national agenda for such research.
 This includes training researchers and distributing findings through the AHRQ.
 The institute may not publish practice guidelines or coverage, payment, or policy suggestions.
-While policymakers hope that PCORI produces data useful to Medicare, they do not expect PCORI to become an independent source of information on CEA or of advice about Medicare coverage.
+While policymakers hope that PCORI produces data useful to Medicare, they do not expect PCORI to become an independent source of information on CEA or advice about Medicare coverage.